Fire Escape Stairs

 + Standard Access Stairs

-Used in commercial and industrial settings, these stairs are suitable when frequent access is needed.
-They must follow strict dimensional and load-bearing standards.
+Often used in commercial and industrial settings, these stairs are designed for frequent access.
+These access stairs must follow strict dimensional and load-bearing standards.

 + Spiral or Helical Stairs